revk/ESP32-Faikin/README.md

 * KiCad PCB designs included
 * 3D printed case STL files
-* Documentation of reverse engineered protocol include
+* Documentation of reverse engineered protocol included

 Basically, Daikin have gone all cloudy with the latest WiFi controllers.
 This module is designed to provide an alternative.

 * Simple local web based control, easy to save as desktop icon on phone
 * MQTT reporting and controls
 * Works with https://github.com/revk/ESP32-EnvMon Environmental Monitor for finer control
+* Backwards compatible /aircon/get_control_info and /aircon/set_control_info URLs (work in progress)

 # Building

 Git clone this `--recursive` to get all the submodules, and it should build with just `make`.
 There are make targets for other variables, but this hardware is the `make pico` version.
 The `make` actually runs the normal `idf.py` to build with then uses cmake. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
 You will need a programming lead, e.g. https://github.com/revk/Shelly-Tasmotizer-PCB or similar, and of course the full ESP IDF environment.

-# Complete module in 3D printed case

 The wiring from the existing wifi modules fits directly (albeit only 4 pins used).